LucasDelfino92/morrowindsharp/mw2.md

 - Removed Fixed Adamantium Armor Meshes.
 Can't say I ever found anything wrong with them.
 - Removed Nordic Chest Replacer.
 This is an oddly specific mod for an "issue" I honestly never noticed.
 - Removed Practical Pauldrons - Streamlined Shoulders.
 Same as above.
+- Removed Merlord's Starting Equipment.
+The mod is great, but given the focus this guide places on balance, the unbalanced starting equipment depending on class is hard to ignore.
 - Removed Service Requirements Lore.
 Ultimately the game wasn't designed with this kind of mod in mind.
 </details>